cerner/terra-toolkit/packages/terra-functional-testing/src/terra-dev-site/terra-functional-testing/guides/Migration.tool.md

 For now though, there are a few breaking changes to the screenshot strategy that will require regenerating screenshots.

 - Screenshot names are no longer auto-generated using the describe blocks.
 - Screenshots now require a unique name be provided.
+No screenshots within the same spec file should be identical.
+Screenshots in other spec files are not affected.
 - Screenshots will be scoped under a theme when written to file under \__snapshots__.

 We've removed the string concatenation of describe blocks to form a screenshot filename.
 Previously, the following example would generate a screenshot name of `block_1_block_2_screenshot_name`.